baharsener/baharsener.github.io/index.md

 Currently, I am continuing my research at the University of Washington, with [Dr. Ariel Starr](https://psych.uw.edu/people/8529).
 In my free time, I like to dance, lift weights and watch a lot of movies!

 ## Research
-My ongoing work explores the origins and development of spatial and abstract thinking abilities
+My ongoing work explores the origins and development of spatial and abstract thinking abilities.

 **Current Projects**

 * **Memory Development:**
 I have been assessing the link between spatial representations of time and the development of temporal memory skills (e.g., remembering 'when' things happened, imagining the future based on previous experiences).
-This work suggests that childrens' development of linear representations of time supports their ability to remember temporal information.
+[This work] suggests that childrens' development of linear representations of time supports their ability to remember temporal information.
 Currently, I am conducting a series of experiments exploring whether spatial priming activities may boost temporal memory performance.

-&nbsp;&nbsp;&nbsp;&nbsp;I am also collaborating on a project with [Dr. Andrea Stocco](https://andreastocco.com/andrea-stocco/), in which we use the ACT-R cognitive architecture to provide a uniform metric to quantify memory across the lifespan.
+I am also collaborating on a project with [Dr. Andrea Stocco](https://andreastocco.com/andrea-stocco/), in which we use the ACT-R cognitive architecture to provide a uniform metric to quantify memory across the lifespan.

 * **The Mental Timeline:**
 In this project, I use eye-tracking and pupillometry measures to ask questions about the origins and development of space-time associations from infancy to adulthood.
 This work is conducted in parallel with Drs [Lola de Hevia](https://scholar.google.fr/citations?user=bHJ3o3cAAAAJ&hl=en) and [Gisella Decarli](https://scholar.google.com/citations?user=OrzNONAAAAAJ&hl=it) at the University of Paris, to explore cross-cultural differences in the development of spatial representations of time.